-Per formance outcomes Acceptable outcomes
+Performance outcomes Acceptable outcomes

-Genera criteria
+General criteria

-Cer ntre network and function
+Centre network and function

+PO1 A01

-Dev a. b. velopment in the Township convenience precinct: is of a limited size and small scale; only provides for the convenience needs of the township and immediate rural areas.
-AO1 Retail and commercial uses consist of: a. small format supermarket with a maximum GFA of 500m2; b. small format retail or commercial tenancies with a maximum GFA of 80m2 each.
+Development in the Township convenience precinct: Retail and commercial uses consist of:

+a. is of a limited size and small scale;b. only provides for the convenience needs of the township and immediate rural areas. a. small format supermarket with a maximum GFA of 500m2; b. small format retail or commercial tenancies with a maximum GFA of 80m2 each.

-Act Active frontage
+Active frontage

-PO 2 AO2.1
+PO2 AO2.1